 Fast moving consumer goods goliath Unilever is doubling down on its growth plan following recent positive third-quarter results, leaders said at its investor’s event.

-Unilever was ending 2024 in a much better position, following the rollout of a new strategy, launched plans to remove the ice cream business and a senior leadership revamp, CEO Hein Schumacher said.
+Unilever was ending 2024 in a much better position, after the rollout of a new strategy, launched plans to remove the ice cream business and a senior leadership revamp, CEO Hein Schumacher said.

 Next steps would see the organisation focus on what Schumacher called “Our Growth Action Plan 2030″.

 This would include doubling down on delivering 10-15 bold innovations at €100m each across Unilever’s 30 power brands and in its 24 core markets.
-These brands equated to 75% of turnover.
+These brands equated to 75% of turnover and the markets at over 80%.

-Innovation delivery hadn’t been delivering the best returns and “didn’t represent the strength of our brands“, he said.
+Past innovation delivery hadn’t generated the best returns and “didn’t represent the strength of our brands“, he said.
 But the target of 10-15 ”bold innovations" would be double the output of that in 2021.

 “Twelve of those platforms have been defined and they’re on track to reach €100m, but we may then need to quadruple the average size of innovation," added Schumacher.